Exploratory Programming – Fall 2013 Program Calendar – Exploring Majors – Meet the Majors

 What’s in a Major Series

 The Program for Undeclared Students offers a programming series during the fall and spring semesters designed to provide information on specific majors to interested students.
-These programs are entitled What’s in a Major and are held at noon on Wednesdays and at 3 on Thursdays.
-Undeclared students have the opportunity to hear from faculty and students from different majors talk about their experiences both in and outside the classroom.
+These programs, entitled What’s in a Major, give undeclared students the opportunity to hear from faculty and students from different majors talk about their experiences both in and outside the classroom.
 A delicious and free lunch is served at the Wednesday noontime programs and light refreshments are served at the Thursday afternoon programs.
 We welcome anyone who is interested.

 What former students have had to say about their experiences with these programs: